Trail running is one of the fastest growing sports in the world and for one main reason: it is so much fun!

 Want to get into trail running but don’t know where to start?

-Check out our Women’s beginner trail running courses starting in April!
+Check out our Women’s beginner trail running courses starting in late August!

 In this 6 week course you will gain the knowledge, fitness and confidence so that you can join your friends on their next trail running adventure.